manuabhijit/Event-Registration-and-Payment-Portal/README.md

 #Project Description:

+This web application is used to register participents for many events, both singleplayer and multiplayer (upto 5 by default).
+The payments for the event can be made on registration desk easily.

 	The project has two parts.
-	1. Registration Portal: to register participants
+	1. Registration Portal: to register participants Frontend form with jQuery Dynamics
+		Both frontend and backend data validation
+		No Duplicate Entries

 	2. Payment Portal: to make their payments on registration desk.
+		Secure login with php bycrypt incryption
+		jQuery Search portal to easily search a user
+		Secure payment consirmation.

+	3. Addons
+		PHP mailer has been included as ZIP file
+		QRcode generator has been included as ZIP file fPDF has been included as addon and can be easily included.

 #Datatabe Description:

 The database has 4 tables:

 student

-	This table has all the data of the registering participents.
+    This table has all the data of the registering participants.

 events

-	This table has all the data of the events to participate .
+    This table has all the data of the events to participate.

 registrar

     This table has all the data of the people collecting money on the desk.

  transactions

- 	This table has all the data of transations that had happened
+     This table has all the data of transactions that had happened.

 #PHP File Description

-    The file is the backend script for Online Bus Registration System to be called by AJAX call.

   		File Properties:
-		1. Procedural Programming Approach
+		1. Object Oriented Programming Approach
 		2. First come first serve seat allocation system.
 		3. My SQL Database
 		4. Clean Code
 		5. Uses serialized form data

 		No copy-rights reserved.

 #Installation Steps